TangkasWahyu/generasi_gigih_final_project/README.md

 1. As a user, I want to save my username, email, and bio description.
 2. As a user, I want to post a text that might contain hashtag(s).
 3. As a user, I want to see the list of trending hashtags.
+4. As a user, I want to comment on a post

 ## How to Run Locally